MingRay98/todo-list-react-vite/README.md

 ### Overview

-This project uses react frontend and vite to build an easy adn extendable todo list system.
+This project uses react frontend and vite to build an easy and extendable todo list system.

 ### Tech Stack